 Unlike some cities, Salisbury isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Salisbury are a mix of both white- and blue-collar jobs.
-Overall, Salisbury is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Salisbury who work in office and administrative support (13.47%), sales jobs (10.71%), and food service (8.62%).
+Overall, Salisbury is a city of service providers, sales and office workers, and professionals.
+There are especially a lot of people living in Salisbury who work in office and administrative support (12.64%), sales jobs (12.36%), and food service (9.09%).

-Salisbury is also a college town, where lots of students live while attending area colleges.
-Because of the high percentage of people living in Salisbury enrolled in college, Salisbury has a number of services, amenities and opportunities geared towards the needs and activities of students.
+In addition, Salisbury is a college town.
+There are a lot of students in Salisbury attending college, and as a result Salisbury provides a number of services, amenities and opportunities geared to the needs and activities of students.

 Salisbury is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.
+Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

-The per capita income in Salisbury in 2010 was $21,623, which is low income relative to Maryland, and middle income relative to the rest of the US.
-This equates to an annual income of $86,492 for a family of four.
+The per capita income in Salisbury in 2010 was $21,422, which is low income relative to Maryland, and lower middle income relative to the rest of the US.
+This equates to an annual income of $85,688 for a family of four.
 However, Salisbury contains both very wealthy and poor people as well.

 Salisbury is an extremely ethnically-diverse city.
 The people who call Salisbury home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Salisbury residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Salisbury include German, English, Italian, and Haitian.
+Important ancestries of people in Salisbury include Irish, German, English, Haitian, and Italian.

 The most common language spoken in Salisbury is English.
-Other important languages spoken here include Spanish and French Creole.
+Other important languages spoken here include French and Spanish.